 FMI quickly mobilized people around the world to intercede for this endangered congregation – to pray they would be able to stay in their homes, and that Arjun would have wisdom and courage to lead his congregation during days of uncertainty.
 Days turned into weeks, and people continued to pray.

 Recently, FMI sponsored a on-going training conference for pastors and interns in Bangladesh.
 Arjun shared his concerns with the other pastors and more prayers were offered.
 On the final day of the conference, Arjun received a phone call from his wife who excitedly informed him that the chief had just rescinded his decision: The Christians may now stay in their homes, worship freely, and resume baptisms!
 But that’s not all…

 The chief’s reversal came about during a meeting with leaders from other villages.
 As they discussed what do about the growing number of Christians in the region, one leader encouraged the others to allow Christians to remain in the villages since they are good citizens.
 This man then confessed that he, too, had become a follower of Jesus Christ.
 In addition to sparking the change of heart for Arjun’s village leader, this man’s testimony prompted the leader of another village (about a five-hour hike away from Arjun’s area) to invite Arjun to come and evangelize in his village and to disciple the few Christians who already live there.

 Pastor Arjun’s previously-interrupted baptismal service has been rescheduled for Easter time.
 And in the weeks that follow, Arjun and his team of evangelists will fan out across the remote hills – not to seek new places to live, but to joyously spread the good news of the Risen Savior in surrounding villages.

-To be involved where God is on the move and help provide pastors like Arjun with motorcycles so that they can spend fewer hours hiking and more hours in direct evangelism and discipleship, donate today to our Tangible Resources account.
+Be involved where God is on the move and help provide pastors like Arjun with motorcycles so that they can spend fewer hours hiking and more hours in direct evangelism and discipleship.